firemodels/bot/Bundlebot/README.md

 ### Overview

 The directory [bot/Bundlebot/build](https://github.com/firemodels/bot/tree/master/Bundlebot/build) contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX computers.
-Steps for building a bundle are:
+Steps for building bundles are:

    1. edit `BUILD_config.sh` and `BUILD_config.bat` defining revision and tag environmental variables for this bundle.
 Commit and push up changes to the central rep. These edits can be made in your own bot repo.
    2. Type: `sudo su - firebot` on the computer that runs firebot (blaze at Nist) to switch to the firebot user account.